Submission Open for Volume 7 Issue 2

 ABSTRACT:

-The integration of artificial intelligence (AI) with computational fluid dynamics (CFD) in modeling and optimizing nanofluid flow in advanced microfluidic systems is investigated in this study.
-Focussing on nanofluids including aluminum oxide (Al₂O₃), copper oxide (CuO) and silicon dioxide (SiO₂), the research demonstrates AI’s capability to improve prediction accuracy, simplify the mesh adaption process and expedite design optimisation.
+The mixing between artificial intelligence (AI) with computational fluid dynamics CFD) in modeling and optimizing nanofluid flow in advanced microfluidic systems is investigated in this study.
+Focusing on nanofluids including oxides of aluminum, copper and silicon, the research demonstrates AI’s capability to improve prediction accuracy, simplify the mesh adaption process and expedite design optimization.
 By means of neural networks with Gaussian process, the models can explicitly characterize complex thermophysical effects—i.e., Brownian motion, thermophoresis, and particle coagulation—pegged in standard solutions.
 Mesh convergence tests, GPU accelerated calculations, and comparison with experimental measurements show the reliability and efficiency of the AI-improved models.
 The results are of importance for the design of microchannel geometries, enhancements of thermal transfer performance and for enabling an active control of microfluidic devices for drug delivery, diagnostics, and heat exchangers.

-Keywords: Artficial Intelligence, Nanofluids, Microuidics, CFD, Thermal Conductivity, Mesh Optimization, Neural Networks,.
+Keywords: Artificial Intelligence, Nanofluids, Microuidics, CFD, Thermal Conductivity, Mesh Optimization, Neural Networks.

 ABSTRACT: